Google Maps Link

 Copper rock falls

 This is the only one on the left side of the road.
 It’s just a short hike back to the river, and the trail is well marked.
 It’s a lazy series of falls, and was running quite high when we were there, due to heavy rains this past week, and probably some ice jams downstream from us.
 The name comes from the copper colored spots on the rocks here, most likely from rusted iron ore content.
-I understand that there are more falls & rapids (Brumagin & Long Rapids), and the trail went past where we turned around.
+I understand that there are more falls & rapids (Brumagin & Long Rapids), a few miles upstream.
 This is a hike for another day, possibly an October one when the leaves are changing.
+During an October hike here in high water, a friend was seeing trout jumping upstream.

 FOR MORE PHOTOS, CLICK THIS LINK TO OUR FACEBOOK ALBUM